Curriculum: Year Three

 Each third-year medical student spends six weeks on the obstetrics and gynecology service.
 The time is evenly divided between obstetrics and gynecology.
 Students are divided into small groups, and their clinical activities are supervised by house staff and faculty.

 During obstetrics, students rotate through postpartum and antepartum care of medical complications of pregnancy.
-Students also provide care in the labor and delivery area of Parkland Memorial Hospital, the triage area of Parkland, and the prenatal clinic at Maple Plaza.
+Students also provide care in the labor and delivery area of Parkland, the triage area of Parkland, and the prenatal clinic at Maple Plaza.
 Under supervision of house staff or certified nurse midwives, students deliver babies of uncomplicated pregnancies.
 The student also assists in the management of complicated pregnancies during the labor and delivery process and follows the patient postpartum.

 During gynecology, the students are divided into small groups and rotate through gynecology clinic and surgeries at Parkland and other hospitals.
 One afternoon is spent in the Southwestern Center for Minimally Invasive Surgery learning laparoscopic techniques.